alexmacarthur/typeit-site-gatsby/src/pages/docs/CURRENT/vanilla/0-index.md

     <!-- The script itself, loaded AFTER your root element. -->
     <script src="<https://unpkg.com/typeit@%typeItVersion%/dist/index.umd.js>"></script>
     <script>
-      new TypeIt('#myElement', {
+      new TypeIt("#myElement", {
-        strings: "This is what will be typed!"
+        strings: "This is what will be typed!", }).go();
-      }).go();
     </script>
   </body>